 Brief History of Screen Printing

 Screen Printing is a printing technique that uses a mesh over an ink-blocked stencil.
 The stencil has open areas that transfer the ink through the screen using a squeegee.
 This method is used on T-shirts, wood and many other materials.
-It is believed that screen printing was invented by the song-dynasty of china.
-In the 1700's it was then adopted by Europe but still wasn't widely accepted until the 1900's when a English resident by the name of Samuel Simon officially patented the screen printing technique.
+It is believed that screen printing was invented during the rule of the song-dynasty of china as far back as 900 AD.
+In the 1700’s it was then adopted by Europe but still wasn’t widely accepted until the 1900’s when a English resident by the name of Samuel Simon officially patented the screen printing technique.

 In 1960 a American Inventor by the name of Michael Vasilantone invented the

-multi color rotary press that is similar to what we use today.
-Since then Screen printing has come a long way.
-With advanced Equipment that makes it capable of printing 1000's of shirts a day.
-Manual and Automatic Screen printing presses with micro registration giving the printer the power to have accurate and sharp prints.
+multi-color rotary press that is similar to what we use today.
+Since then the printing technique has come a long way.
+With advanced Equipment that makes it capable of printing 1000’s of shirts a day.
+Manual and Automatic presses with micro registration give the printer the power to have accurate and sharp prints.